 Comprehensive revisions to GDP and other national accounts estimates often result in upward adjustments as improved data sources increase coverage of the economy and as new weights for growing industries more accurately reflect their contributions.
 These revisions may cause breaks in series unless they are applied consistently to historical data.

 Current Practices for Incorporating Revisions in World Development Indicators

-For constant price series a break caused by rebasing can be eliminated by linking the old series to the new using historical growth rates.
-But for nominal GDP data a break in the time series cannot be avoided unless the statistics office revises historical series.
-Because rebasing real GDP and its components leaves the pre−base year current price series unchanged, the GDP deflator calculated from these two series is skewed for pre−base years.
-Other series affected by the break in GDP are fiscal indicators expressed as a percentage of GDP.
-When nominal GDP is revised upward, the ratio of revenue and expenditure to GDP look smaller than previously reported.
+For constant price series, a break resulting from rebasing can be eliminated by linking the prior series to the new using historical growth rates.
+For nominal estimates a break in the time series is not adjusted unless the national statistics office revises the series back in time.
+Because rebasing real GDP and its components leaves the pre−base year current price series unchanged, the GDP deflator calculated from these two series may be distorted for the period prior to the new reference year.
+Other series that may be affected by a break in GDP time series include fiscal indicators expressed as a percentage of GDP.
+When nominal GDP is revised upward, the ratio of revenue and expenditure to GDP, for example, appears smaller than previously reported.